Creating the perfect baby registry takes a good amount of thinking and research, especially as there are so many options out there.

 So it’s probably wiser to put other items on your registry that you really need and are likely to use much more often.

 How Many Items Should Be On A Baby Registry?

-Baby registers typically have somewhere between 80 to 130 items, but this is just an average and there is no set rule regarding how many items you should put on your registry, so it really comes down to personal choice.
+Somewhere between 80 to 130 items is typical, but this is just an average and there is no set rule regarding how many items you should put on your registry, so it really comes down to personal choice.

 One important factor is whether you are about to have your first child or not, because clearly if this is your first baby and you don’t have any items to start off with, you’re going to need quite a few new things.